 We create the technology to connect the world.
-Powered by the research and innovation of Nokia Bell Labs, we serve communications service providers, governments, large enterprises and consumers with the industry's most complete endto-end portfolio of products, services and licensing.
-From the enabling infrastructure for 5G and the Internet of Things ("IoT") to emerging applications in Virtual Reality ("VR") and digital health, we are shaping the future of technology to transform the human experience.
+Powered by the research and innovation of Nokia Bell Labs, we serve communications service providers, governments, large enterprises and consumers, with the industry's most complete, end-to-end portfolio of products, services and licensing.

+Nokia is enabling the infrastructure for 5G and the Internet of Things, and shaping the future of technology to transform the human experience.

-Since the closing of the Alcatel Lucent acquisition in early January 2016 (the "Acquisition of Alcatel Lucent"), we have combined global leadership in mobile and fixed network infrastructure with the software, services and advanced technologies to serve customers in more than 100 countries around the world.
-We are driving the transition to smart. virtual networks and connectivity by creating one single network for all services, converging mobile and fixed broadband, IP routing and optical networks, with the software and services to manage them.
-Our research scientists and engineers continue to invent new technologies that will increasingly transform the way people and things communicate and connect: 5G, ultra broadband access, IP and Software Defined Networking ("SDN"), Cloud applications, IoT and security platforms, data analytics, as well as sensors and imaging
+We have combined global leadership in mobile and fixed network infrastructure with the software, services and advanced technologies to serve customers in approximately 130 countries around the world.
+We are driving the transition to smart, virtual networks and connectivity by creating one single network for all services, converging mobile and fixed broadband, IP routing and optical networks, with the software and services to manage them.
+Our research scientists and engineers continue to invent new technologies that will increasingly transform the way people and things communicate and connect including 5G, ultra broadband access, IP and Software Defined Networking ("SDN"), cloud applications, Internet of Things ("IoT"), as well as security platforms, data analytics, and sensors.

-Through our five business groups, we have a global presence with operations in Europe, the Middle East & Africa, Greater China, North America, Asia-Pacific and Latin America.
-In 2016, we had sales in approximately 130 countries.
-We also have research and development ("R&D") facilities in Europe, North America and Asia, and at the end of 2016, we employed approximately 101 000 people.
+Through our six business groups, we have a global presence with operations in Europe, the Middle East & Africa, Greater China, North America, Asia-Pacific, India, and Latin America.
+We also have research and development ("R&D") facilities in Europe, North America and Asia, and at the end of 2017, we employed approximately 103 000 people.

-We closed 2016 delivering net sales of EUR 23.6 billion.
-We continued to make significant targeted R&D investments, a bedrock of our success in innovation, with R&D expenditures equaling EUR 4.9 billion in 2016.
+We closed 2017 delivering net sales of EUR 23.1 billion.
+We continued to make significant targeted R&D investments, a bedrock of our success in innovation, with R&D expenditures equaling EUR 4.9 billion in 2017.